 [End Transcript]

 All of these researchers show the overarching effects of illiteracy plaguing the globe.
-Initiatives are in place to encourage more support and help for those in need, but efforts still appear to be falling short.
-It is imperative that America start taking this issue seriously, and until it does, the bad will continue to become the ugly.
+Initiatives are in place to support those in need, but efforts still appear to be falling short.
+It is imperative that the US start taking this issue seriously, and until it does, the bad will continue to become the ugly.